airladon/ThisIGet/src/Lessons/Math/Geometry_1/CongruentTriangles/discover/simple/content.md

 But is there a faster way?
 What is the number of sides and/or angles you need to know to determine if two triangles are congruent?

-If the answer is less than six, then when you determine two triangles are congruent and you don't know all their properties, you may be able to infer one triangles unknown properties from the others known properties.
+If the answer is less than six, then when you determine two triangles are congruent and you don't know all their properties, you may be able to infer one triangle's unknown properties from the other's known properties.

 ### One Property